neaderlord/Reverse-TCP-Shell/README.md

 Send the file to someone in your local area when the target execute the file you can connect the targets PC.

-(Remember to open a listener by nc -lvnp 1234)
+(Remember to open a listener by nc -lvnp "your_port")